pdorrell/bracketup/README.md

 But, you can still run it server-side if you want to, for example using **Node**.

-Perhaps unsurprisingly, given this history, the one current working example of an application-specific **bracketup**-based markup languge is **correspondence-bracketup**, which provides markup to support [Correspondence](http://pdorrell.github.io/correspondence/).
+Perhaps unsurprisingly, given this history, the one current working example of an application-specific **bracketup**-based markup language is **correspondence-bracketup**, which provides markup to support [Correspondence](http://pdorrell.github.io/correspondence/).
 An actual page example is at http://pdorrell.github.io/bracketup/correspondence/rhoScriptExample.html,